Norman Wabo: Club career

 Born in Newham, Wabo joined Southend United at the age of 15, after being scouted playing in an Essex county game.
 Following an impressive loan spell at Southern League side Cambridge City, where he netted four times in five appearances, Wabo signed his first professional deal with Southend, running until 2018, with an option of a further year.
 After impressing in the under-23 side, Wabo was rewarded with his Football League debut for Southend during their 3–1 away defeat to Scunthorpe United, replacing Simon Cox in the 87th minute.

 On 6 March 2018, after appearing twice more for Southend, Wabo was sent out on loan to National League side Ebbsfleet United for the remainder of the season.
 Just over two weeks later, he made his debut during their 1–1 home draw with Maidenhead United, replacing Dean Rance with seven minutes remaining.
 Wabo joined Braintree Town on loan in November 2018.

 He was released by Southend at the end of the 2018–19 season.

 On 2 August 2019, Wabo joined Dartford for the 2019/20 season.

 On 6 January 2020, Wabo joined Cheshunt on an initial month's loan.

 On 27 October 2020, Wabo joined Margate.

 In February 2021, Wabo joined Concord Rangers on a temporary dual-registration loan deal.
 He made his debut on 13 February 2021 against Eastbourne Borough.

 In January 2022, he signed for Isthmian League Premier Division side Bowers & Pitsea on loan from National League South side Billericay Town.
 In March 2022, he was again sent out on a dual-registration to fellow Isthmian league side Potters Bar Town until the end of the campaign.

+On 23 September 2023, Wabo signed for Hayes & Yeading United.

+In October 2024, having started the season with Maldon & Tiptree, Wabo joined Sittingbourne before moving to Isthmian North side Redbridge FC.